FarronF/limerick-council-meetings/meetings/2018/02/19-Monthly Meeting of Metropolitan District of Limerick/Minutes - Monthly Meeting of Metropolitan District of Limerick - 15 January 2018.md

 I am not aware of any contracts between Limerick City and County Council and

-Aramark for food, property, or other goods or services.--- 3
+Aramark for food, property, or other goods or services.
+---
+3

 **6.**